mvolkmann/blog/src/lua.md

 ### Tables

-A table is an associative array.
+A Lua table is an associative array.

+Tables are indexed starting from 1 instead of 0.

 Values for keys are defined integer values by default starting from 1.

-Tables are indexed starting from 1 instead of 0.
+The last element in all tables has the value `nil`.

 To iterate over keys and values, use a `for` loop with the `pairs` function.